milton91/Computer-Network/README.md

 Example:

 An organization is granted a block of addresses with the beginning address 14.24.74.0/24. the organization needs to have three subblocks of addresses to use in its three subnets: One subblock of 10 addresses, one subblock of 60 addresses, and one subblock of 120 addresses. design the subblock

+# 6. Cloud Computing
+## Definition
+What is cloud computing?

+Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing

+Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider such as Amazon Web Service (AWS).

+Who is using cloud computing?

+Organizations of every type, size, and industry are using the cloud for a wide variety of use cases, such as data backup, disaster recovery, email, virtual desktop, software development and testing, big data analytics, and customer-facing web applications

+For example, financial services companies are using the cloud to power real-time fraud detection and prevention, and video game makers are using the cloud to deliver online games to millions of players around the world.

+## Benefits of Cloud Computing
+1. Agility

+   The cloud gives you access to a broad range of techs so that you can innovate faster and build nearly anything that you can imagine
+2. Elasticity

+   With cloud computing, you don't have to over-provision resources upfront to handle peak levels of business activity.
+Instead, you provision the amount of resources that you actually need
+3. Cost Saving

+   The cloud allows you to trade capital expenses (such as data centers and physical servers) for variable expenses, and only pay for it as you use it
+4. Deploy globally in minutes
+   With the cloud, you can expand to new geographic regions and deploy globally in minutes

+## Types of Cloud Computing
+1. Infrastructure as a Service (IaaS)

+   IaaS contains the basic building blocks for cloud IT.
+It provides access to networking features, computers, and data storage space.
+2. Platform as a Service (PaaS)

+   PaaS removes the need for you to manage underlying infrastructure (usually hardware and operating system), and allows you to focus on the deployment and management of your applications

+3. Software as a Service (SaaS)

+   SaaS provides you with a complete product that is run and managed by the service provider.
+In most cases, people referring to SaaS are referring to end-user applications (such as web-based email)